databricks/terraform-provider-databricks/docs/resources/metastore_data_access.md

 The following arguments are required:

 * `name` - Name of Data Access Configuration, which must be unique within the [databricks_metastore](metastore.md).
-Change forces new resource.
+Change forces creation of a new resource.
 * `metastore_id` - Unique identifier of the parent Metastore

 `aws_iam_role` optional configuration block for credential details for AWS: